//researcher

 I help organizations make sense of messy data, human behavior, and platform dynamics so they can make more grounded decisions about safety, quality, and accountability.

-Matt Motyl speaking at HumanTech Summit 2024
+Matt Motyl speaking

 // how i help